 1. More Mainstream Is Not Necessarily Better (or Worse)

-While yes, the SEO and SEM for RunningShoes.tv is objectively better, the mainstream running niche of blogs and content creators is also not where my people are.
+While yes, the SEO and SEM for RunningShoes.tv is objectively better, the mainstream running niche is also not where my people are.

 I don’t mean that to say that the running community aren’t my people because they certainly are.
 The running community is fantastic and a major part of why I love the sport.
 But in general, the people who have fallen into the fitgeek role may not have the same goals or outlook as people who are running bloggers.